 - Learning positive coping strategies

-- Lifestyle habits like early bedtime and nourishing the body and brain with meals that stabilize blood sugar levels
+- Developing good lifestyle habits, such as sticking to an early bedtime and nourishing the body and brain with meals that stabilize blood sugar levels

 Stage 1 Solutions: Stay Calm and Slow Down